Articles in Featuring Felines are written by

 A cat who lived to be 19 and was a real favourite at Swansea was Spooky (top), who died in 2004.
 She liked to spend much of her time at the circulation desk greeting patrons; when she got tired she would retreat to a favoured chair or to a warm spot like the top of the photocopier.
 She was quite a local celebrity, featuring in newspaper and TV reports.

-Her successor is Penny, a handsome grey tabby taken on during 2005.
-She also likes the circulation desk, enjoys greeting patrons and loves spending time with the staff.
-Her hobbies are said to include chewing elastic bands and fake plastic plants, chewing the long rubber phone cable, and playing on the stairs leading down to the children’s room.
-Penny is said to be a great purrer.
+Her successor was Penny, a handsome grey tabby taken on during 2005.
+She also liked the circulation desk, enjoyed greeting patrons and loved spending time with the staff.
+Her hobbies were said to include chewing elastic bands and fake plastic plants, chewing the long rubber phone cable, and playing on the stairs leading down to the children's room.
+Penny was also a great purrer.

 THORNTOWN PUBLIC LIBRARY